michellepellon/chili/README.md

 - `GET /` prints runtime information
 - `GET /healthz` used by Kubernetes liveness probe
 - `GET /readyz` used by Kubernetes readiness probe
+- `GET /panic` crashes the process with exit code 255

 ## Install